Translations

 Friday greetings, dear reader.
 I trust that you are well.
 Mrs. Appalachian Irishman and I are doing well enough.

 The 2022 Slavic War is one of twenty topic sections on this website.
-The section contains five previous articles, regarding the 2/24/2022 Russian invasion of Ukraine.
-This article, the sixth that section, marks the first anniversary of the invasion.
-The five previous articles are as follows.
-I re-read each article yesterday.
-I did not change a word.
+The section contains five previous articles about the 2/24/2022 Russian invasion of Ukraine.
+This article, the sixth in that section, marks the first anniversary of the invasion.
+The five previous articles are as follows:

 2022 MEMORIAL DAY MUSINGS: McDonald's Russia, MTSU Shooting, Uvalde Texas Shooting, “Amerika” (published 5-30-2022; article #331)